 Prerequisite: Successful completion of 3rd year chemical engineering or special permission from the department head.
+For students of the Fourth Year taking Chemical Engineering.
+0-3-3 Credit(s): 2

 CCE421 Engineering Laboratory

 In this laboratory course, the student carries out experiments to illustrate and complement the engineering lecture courses of the Fourth Year.
 The experiments are designed to teach students to analyse a technical situation, to reach logical conclusions from observations and to communicate findings in the form of a technical report.